Quantum Analogue of Entropy Based DDoS Detection

 \textit{Classical DDoS.}---In classical networks, Distributed Denial-of-Service (DDoS) attacks are rather frequent events \cite{osterweil202021, mahjabin2017survey} and their reach can extend into the critical infrastructure of a nation, as witnessed in Estonia \cite{lesk2007new} and New Zealand \cite{nzx}.
 In such networks, information is transmitted in the form of data packets and the role of directing this traffic is performed by routers.
 To initiate a DDoS flooding attack, many routers would direct packets from multiple attack nodes to a victim node.
 The intent behind this flood of traffic is to overload the victim node so that it becomes unresponsive to legitimate traffic.

 Preventing a DDoS attack requires most essentially the ability to identify the attack traffic as early as possible \cite{Abigail2019}.
-To achieve this temporal capability, detection systems have been designed using the Shannon entropy (\ref{Shannonentropy}) and reviews of such entropic approaches can be found in \cite{mahjabin2017survey, Abigail2019, ozccelik2015deceiving}.
-We briefly outline one of these methods \cite{yu2010traceback}.
+To achieve this temporal capability, detection systems have been designed using the Shannon entropy